 Sandwiched between Panama and Nicaragua in Central America, Costa Rica is a beautiful lush country with tropical forests that are truly out of this world.
 Its name, literally meaning “rich coast,” comes from the Spanish as they were the first Europeans to conquer the land and colonize it in the 1600s.
 The nation is also one of the greenest in the world—it was named one of the most environmentally sustainable countries in the world twice.
 Ecotourism is big in Costa Rica, with many people coming to see its diverse national parks and to bask in the sunny weather.
 Although the country is small, there is a lot to see.
+There are also beachfront hotels and beach resorts available.
 If you’re planning to get out of the cities or resorts, here are the top islands in Costa Rica that you must explore.

 Although it is technically abandoned, Isla Tortuga (or Turtle Island) is anything but devoid of life.
 The island is a short boat ride away from the mainland and is full of adventures.
 Explore the forest and ride zip-lines through the canopy or simply hang out on the spectacular sandy beaches.
 The island is also known for scuba diving as it has some pretty calm waters and a host of interesting sea life to observe.

 Caño Island lies just off the Osa Peninsula and is home to one of the country’s biggest biological reserves.
 Part of the island is dedicated to the national park and animal reserve, but there is a very important historic element to the place as well.
 The island is home to a large number of mysterious stone spheres that are perfectly rounded and clearly carved by someone.
 No one is really sure what they mean or where they came from.